derivia/study-notes/notes/PERSONAL-NOTES.md

     # the result is B7 (11 is represented by B in hexadecimal)
     ```

-- @TODO: add notes about -> Operations on binary
 > assuming binaries with absolute value

 - Addition